 A year on, Joe’s family from the UK visited again, which meant round two in Cairns – this time in pretty Palm Cove.
 Named after the many palm trees that line the beach, there are plenty of stunning walks and views, alongside a quiet village on the esplanade.

 This trip was also the first time I tried Airbnb and it all went very smoothly, so I’m definitely a fan now.
-We stayed at a two bedroom townhouse tucked away on a quiet street, about a 10 minutes walk from the beach.
-Although hotels are enjoyable and they’re perfectly located on the esplanade, Joe was staying longer so this option was more affordable with plenty of space to cook and relax.
+We stayed in a two bedroom townhouse tucked away on a quiet street, about a 10 minutes walk from the beach.
+Although hotels are enjoyable and they’re perfectly located on the Esplanade, Joe was staying longer so this option was more affordable with plenty of space to cook and relax.

-Palm Cove Beach is especially beautiful with its aqua marine water and mountain view backdrop and it’s the perfect place for a long walk in the same direction – that beach just keeps on going!
+Palm Cove Beach is especially beautiful with its aquamarine water and mountain view backdrop and it’s the perfect place for a long walk in the same direction – that beach just keeps on going!
 Because of the unlucky weather though, it was mostly very windy (I sadly lost my hat ), but I can imagine it’s perfect on a still day.

-Joe got very into fishing on the jetty, which gave me the opportunity to potter around the local shops, and take pictures of cute coffee boards.
+Joe got very into fishing on the jetty, which gave me the opportunity to potter around the local shops and take pictures of cute coffee boards.
 I especially liked how peaceful it was – no tourist hype here.

 The main trip was to Hartleys Crocodile Adventures, which is a crocodile and wildlife park with you guessed it, plenty of crocodiles.
 The highlight was the lagoon cruise where a boat takes you around the water while 19 crocodiles swim around you.